Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 1) *If you have cloned azure-iot-pcs-remote-monitoring-java repository, the scripts folder is present under services submodule (folder).*
 2) *The start script requires **Node.js** to execute,please install latest stable Node 8 (donot use Node 10) before using this script.
 Also, this script might require administartive privileges or sudo permission as it tries to install [pcs-cli](https://github.com/Azure/pcs-cli) a cli interface for remote-monitoring deployments.*
 &nbsp;
+3) *After creating the required azure resources through the script, please stop all the instances of your IDE and restart.*

 #### Existing Users
 For users who have already created the required azure resources, please do one of the following: